-‘Bold And The Beautiful’ Recap For Monday, April 6: Sally Will Fight ‘Illness’ If Wyatt Takes Her Back
+‘The Bold And The Beautiful’ Recap For Monday, April 6: Sally Will Fight ‘Illness’ If Wyatt Takes Her Back

 — Bold & The Beautiful (@BandB_CBS) April 6, 2020

 The soap opera spoilers showed Flo arriving at the doctor’s office.
 She introduced herself as Sally’s friend and proceeded to pepper Dr. Escobar with questions.
 She wanted to know if the physician couldn’t push Sally to find out about the options available to her.
-Flo also pointed out that they didn’t even know what Sally’s diagnosis was.
-The doctor told Flo that she couldn’t answer her questions.
+Flo also pointed out they didn’t even know what Sally’s diagnosis was.
+The doctor told Flo she couldn’t answer her questions.
 Flo then wanted to know if there was more to Sally’s illness than she was letting on.

-At the beach house, Sally had lit some candles and created a romantic atmosphere for Wyatt’s arrival.
+At the beach house, Sally lit some candles and created a romantic atmosphere for Wyatt’s arrival.
 When he came home, he thanked her for sending some flowers to Flo.
-He also expressed some concern and felt that she should have been resting.
+He also expressed some concern and felt she should have been resting.
 Sally wanted to reminisce about old times.
-She told him that everyone had been treating her better ever since they heard that she was ill.
+She told him everyone had been treating her better since they heard she was ill.
 Wyatt opined that everyone cared for her.
-Sally told Wyatt that she had nothing to fight for.
+Sally told Wyatt she had nothing to fight for.
 However, if he took her back she would fight the disease.

 Life-changing lies lead to emotional blackmail this week on #BoldandBeautiful.
 Make sure you tune in to see what happens next! pic.twitter.com/WvmLeP0qaO